-There are no additional considerations for error handling.
+There are no additional error handling considerations.

 2.4 Security

 There are no additional security considerations.

 3 Appendix A: Test Suite Failures

 This section contains a set of test cases from W3C HTML4 Test Suite [W3C-HTML4-TS] that Internet Explorer, as from version 8 in its default settings, does not pass.
 Unless otherwise specified, any test case failure from executing this set of test cases does not imply lack of conformance to the HTML specification.